bsmith89/strain-corr/doc/manuscript/manuscript.md

 In particular, we find our
-approach upholds this specificity---even at low depths---more effectively than existing methods and that performance was fairly stable for strains with ≥ 5 samples, or when at least one sample had depth ≥ 1× (Supplemental Figures S1).
+approach upholds this specificity---even at low depths---more effectively than existing methods and that performance was fairly stable for strains with ≥ 5 samples, or when at least one sample had depth ≥ 1× (Supplemental Fig. S1).

 In real-world applications---where ground-truth gene content is not known a priori---it is beneficial to understand the confidence of StrainPGC